berndpfrommer/basalt_ros/README.md

-# Basalt ROS: ROS2 wrapper for Basalt VIO
+# INACTIVE: Basalt ROS: ROS2 wrapper for Basalt VIO

+NOTE: due to lack of time this repo is currently unsupported, meaning issues will be left unaddressed.
+Sorry!

+# ----------------------------

 This repo has a ROS2 wrapper for the
 [Basalt VIO library](https://gitlab.com/VladyslavUsenko/basalt/).
 ROS1